Learning Neural Networks by Neuron Pursuit: Neuron Pursuit

 We train the model using the squared loss.
-The training set consists of $1500$ input pairs, sampled uniformly at random from the $59\cdot 59$ possible pairs, with the remainder forming the test set.
+The training set consists of $1600$ input pairs, sampled uniformly at random from the $59\cdot 59$ possible pairs, with the remainder forming the test set.
 During prediction, we select the class corresponding to the maximum output coordinate.
 The performance is measured using classification error on training and test set, which is defined as fraction of samples for which the network’s prediction does not match the target label.

 Training is performed using the NP algorithm until the training classification error reaches zero.
-The experiment is repeated over three independent runs; here, we present the results from one representative run, with the remaining results given in the \Cref{mod_add_exp} along with other specifications of the algorithm. \Cref{mod_add_loss_evol} depicts the evolution of training and test classification errors with respect to the iterations.
+The experiment is repeated over three independent runs; here, we present the results from one representative run, with the remaining results given in \Cref{mod_add_exp} of the Appendix along with other specifications of the algorithm. \Cref{mod_add_loss_evol} depicts the evolution of training and test classification errors with respect to the iterations.
 The algorithm converges in $35$ iterations, with the test error being small, indicating that the network successfully learns the modular addition function.

 For this task, prior works have shown that the learned weights of trained networks exhibit a sinusoidal structure \citep{gromov_mod,nanda_mod,zhong_mod}.
 In particular, \citet{gromov_mod} constructed a two-layer network with square activation in which the rows of the first-layer weights and the columns of the second-layer weights are sinusoidal. \Cref{mod_add_wt} shows the absolute value of the 2D discrete Fourier transform (DFT) of the weights learned by the NP algorithm.
 We observe that the DFT of each row of the first layer and each column of the second layer concentrates around a certain frequency.
-Thus, similar to networks trained with gradient descent, the weights learned by the NP algorithm also have a sinusoidal structure.

-\textbf{Pointer Value Retrieval: } We next consider the task of Pointer Value Retrieval (PVR), introduced by \citet{zhang_pvr}.
-In this task, part of the input acts as a \emph{pointer} that selects a specific location in the input, whose value and its neighbors values determines the output.
+Thus, similar to networks trained with gradient descent, the weights learned by the NP algorithm also have a sinusoidal structure.\\ \textbf{Pointer Value Retrieval: } We next consider the task of Pointer Value Retrieval (PVR), introduced by \citet{zhang_pvr}.
+In this task, part of the input acts as a \emph{pointer} that selects a specific location in the input, whose value and its neighbors values determine the output.
 Formally, for $\rvx\in \sR^n$ and a pointer $p\in \{1,2,\cdots n\}$, the output is